Chart Color Schemes

 Employment

-Oakleigh South has a highly educated workforce with professional services well represented.
-Its unemployment rate is 2.0%, lower than the Greater Melbourne average of 4.7%.
+Oakleigh South has a highly educated workforce with strong representation in professional services.
+Its unemployment rate was 2.0% as of September 2025.
+This rate is lower than Greater Melbourne's rate of 4.7%.

-Construction shows lower representation at 8.4% compared to the regional average of 9.7%.
+The dominant employment sectors are health care & social assistance, retail trade, and professional & technical services.
+However, construction shows lower representation at 8.4%, compared to the regional average of 9.7%.
 Many residents commute elsewhere for work based on Census data.
 Between September 2024 and September 2025, employment levels increased by 4.9% while unemployment remained essentially unchanged.
-Greater Melbourne recorded employment growth of 3.0% during this period.
-State-level data to November 25 shows Victorian employment grew by 1.13%, adding 41,950 jobs, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Oakleigh South's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, assuming no changes in population projections.
+Labour force grew by 5.0% during this period.
+In comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising to 4.7%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Oakleigh South's employment mix suggests local employment should increase by 6.6% over five years and 13.7% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment